Located in Jerusalem

 31° 46' 40.8 N, 35° 14' 7.44 E (31.778, 35.2354)

 The Dome of the Rock, located in Jerusalem, Israel, was constructed by Caliph Abd al-Malik in 691 A.D.
 The building is the oldest surviving Muslim structure in the world.
 It was completed less than 75 years after Muhammad founded Islam.
 According to Islamic tradition, it is the place where Muhammad ascended to heaven.

-The Dome receives it name due to a huge block of limestone rock in the center of its floor.
+The Dome of the Rock receives it name due to a huge block of limestone rock in the center of its floor.
 Its shape is that of a Byzantine building whose purpose is to house religious relics.
-The Dome's general location is at the center of an area called the Temple Mount, one of the summits of a range of hills that went under the general name of Zion.
+The general location of the dome is at the center of an area called the Temple Mount, one of the summits of a range of hills that went under the general name of Zion.
 It is considered a sacred place by the Jewish, Christian and Islamic religions.

-It was during the reign of Suleiman (1520 to 1566 A.D.) that the outside of the building received it layer of Iznik tiles.
+It was during the reign of Suleiman (1520 to 1566 A.D.) that the outside of the dome received it layer of Iznik tiles.
 Covering the building with such tiles took seven total years to complete.
-In 1993 A.D., the Dome received a new gold covering through a gift of more than $8 million dollars given by the king of Jordan.
-The king sold one of his London, England homes in order to purchase the 176 U.S. pounds of gold needed for the restoration.
+In 1993 A.D. the rock received a new gold covering through a gift of more than $8 million dollars given by the king of Jordan.
+The king sold one of his London, England homes in order to purchase the 176 U.S. pounds of gold needed for the restoration of the dome.

 It is believed that the building covers the exact location of the rock on Mount Moriah where Abram (Abraham), after being commanded by God, went to offer as a sacrifice his beloved only son (Genesis 22:1 - 14).
 The Dome is also believed to be the location where Jerusalem, during the time of King David, was spared total destruction by the angel of the Lord.